Trigunatitananda: Work in America

 In 1902 when Turiyananda returned from America prematurely due to ill health, Trigunatitananda was sent to replace him.
 On 2 January 1903, he reached San Francisco and was taken to the house of T.H.
 Logan, president of the San Francisco Vedanta society.
 A few weeks later he went to the home of Mr. and Mrs C.F.
-Peterson where he was to make his headquarters.
+Petersen where he was to make his headquarters.
 Classes and lectures were held regularly.
 Before long the flat became too small for the Society's operations, and they moved to another flat at 40 Steiner Street.

 In 1904, because of the work involved, Trigunatitananda felt that a new building for Vedanta Society of San Francisco was needed.
 Funds were raised, and in January 1906 the building in Webster Street, which came to be known as the first Hindu Temple in the western world, was established and opened to the public.
 The Swami published a pamphlet explaining each tower and detail of the structure.
 "This temple," the pamphlet began, "may be considered as a combination of a Hindu temple, a Christian church, a Mohammedan mosque, a Hindu math or monastery, and an American residence."
 Then it goes on to explain the symbolism built into the temple.

-About this temple Trigunatitananda had said, Believe me, believe me, if there is last tinge of selfishness in building this temple, it will fall, but if it is the Master's work, it will stand.
+About this temple Trigunatitananda had said, Believe me, believe me, if there is least tinge of selfishness in building this temple, it will fall, but if it is the Master's work, it will stand.

 It survived unscathed the major 1906 San Francisco earthquake.

 Soon after this a monastery was set up with about ten monks, and a convent.

 In 1909 the Swami started a monthly magazine called the Voice of Freedom, which was produced for seven years, based on the ideals of Vedanta.

 Every year the Swami led a selected group of students to Shanti Ashrama, in the San Antone valley in California, a spiritual retreat which was established by Turiyananda, his predecessor and a brother disciple.
 The inmates spent their time in meditation and prayer.

 Trigunatitananda opposed any attempt for his students to get involved in the Indian independence movement.
 He once said that "his society would never be mixed up with any matter affecting the British Rule in India" and actively encouraged student activists in favor of Indian independence to "give up politics."
-At the same time, he kept track of these students' activities and reported them to colonial authorities, such as William Charles Hopkinson.
 In a 1911 letter, Hopkinson wrote, "Regarding Swami Trigunatiti [sic] of the Vedanta Society, I am quite assured that we at least have one loyal East Indian … in this city."